Fast-MIA: Efficient and Scalable Membership Inference for LLMs

 \section{Introduction}

 As LLMs become increasingly deployed in practical applications, concerns have emerged regarding their tendency to \emph{memorize} training data~\cite{ishihara-2023-training}.
 Memorization refers to the phenomenon in which a model reproduces exact or nearly identical sequences from its training corpus.
 This behavior can lead to privacy violations, copyright infringement, and diminished generalization capabilities.
 In the context of privacy, an early study by \citet{274574} demonstrated that personal information could be extracted from GPT-2~\cite{radford2019language}.
 With respect to copyright,~\citet{10.1145/3543507.3583199} investigated GPT-2 and raised ethical concerns surrounding potential plagiarism.
-Moreover, there is growing concern namely \emph{data contamination} that memorization of benchmark datasets by LLMs may compromise the reliability of model evaluations~\cite{magar-schwartz-2022-data}.
+Moreover, there is growing concern about \emph{data contamination}, where memorization of benchmark datasets by LLMs may compromise the reliability of model evaluations~\cite{magar-schwartz-2022-data}.

 To assess such risks of LLMs, \emph{membership inference attacks (MIA)}~\cite{7958568} have been widely adopted.
-These attacks on LLMs aim to determine whether a particular data instance was included in an LLM’s pre-training dataset.
-In the context of LLMs, MIA has emerged as a key research area due to growing demands for transparency and accountability in AI systems.
-However, research progress in this area remains hampered by two major challenges.
-First, the inference cost of LLMs is substantial, especially when thousands of membership queries must be executed.
-Second, implementations of MIA methods are fragmented, often outdated, and rarely standardized, making empirical comparisons across studies difficult and hindering reproducibility.
+These attacks on LLMs aim to determine whether a particular data instance is included in the training set.
+In the context of LLMs, MIA has emerged as a key research area due to growing demands for transparency and accountability in AI systems~\cite{Wu2025-ar}.

 However, the computational requirements for MIA evaluation have grown substantially, hindering both research and practical implementation.
 Recent advances in MIA methodology increasingly rely on repeated inference: text perturbation methods such as ReCaLL~\cite{xie-etal-2024-recall} and Con-ReCall~\cite{wang-etal-2025-con} require computing losses across multiple prefix configurations, while black-box approaches like SaMIA~\cite{kaneko-etal-2025-sampling} demand numerous generation steps per sample.
 Furthermore, there is a growing recognition that large-scale evaluation is essential for practical copyright auditing. \citet{puerto-etal-2025-scaling} demonstrate that MIA becomes effective only when aggregating results across multiple documents rather than evaluating individual sentences, shifting the focus from sentence-level to collection-level membership inference.
 These trends, multi-pass inference methods and dataset-scale evaluation, have made computational efficiency a critical bottleneck for MIA research.